odoo/odoo/doc/reference/cmdline.rst

 .. option:: --max-cron-threads <count>

-    number of workers dedicated to cron jobs.
+    number of workers dedicated to :ref:`cron <reference/actions/cron>` jobs.
 Defaults to 2.
 The workers are threads in multi-threading mode and processes in multi-processing mode.

     For multi-processing mode, this is in addition to the HTTP worker